 The first treatment technique GMI therapy uses is left/right discrimination training.
 It focuses on the ability to quickly and accurately identify an image of a body part as either the left or right side.
 Research shows those who suffer from chronic pain can struggle with the task.

-Gray encourages patients to use the Recognise app with games and challenges using left and right discrimination.
+Our physical therapists encourage patients to use the Recognise app with games and challenges using left and right discrimination.
 Patients can see an improvement simply by tapping on left or right images of body parts for five to ten minutes, two to three times a day.

 Imagined Movements